alloba/book-of-hours-notes/things/Year-Tally.md

 ## Description
 Year-Tally

-A chitty worth an additional year of life, scrupulously obtained through carefully balanced thaumaturgic attention to the Cindered Tally of the Madrugad.
+A chitty worth an additional year of life, scrupulously obtained through carefully balanced thaumaturgic attention to the Cindered Tally of the [[Madrugad]].
 ## Locations
 - [[Box of Rarities]]
 - [[Vestibulum Transitus]]